MASH: A Multiplatform and Multimodal Annotated Dataset for Societal Impact of Hurricane: Data Annotation

-Table~\ref{tab:FakeNewsDistribution} reports the distribution of information integrity class for each social media platform.
-Across the four platforms, the percentage of posts labeled as factual information is consistently around 75\%, demonstrating a notable level of uniformity.
-The proportion of posts labeled as false claims on X, TikTok, and YouTube is relatively consistent around 15\%.
+Table~\ref{tab:FakeNewsDistribution} reports the distribution of Information Integrity Class for each social media.
+Across the three platforms, the percentage of posts labeled as factual information is consistently around 75\%, demonstrating a notable level of uniformity.
+The proportion of posts labeled as false claims on TikTok and YouTube is consistent around 18\%.
 In contrast, Reddit exhibits a lower proportion of false claims and accompanied by a corresponding increase in the proportion of posts categorized as unverifiable information.
-This pattern suggests that Reddit may contain fewer explicitly false claims and more content that lacks sufficient evidence for verification.
+This pattern suggests that Reddit may contain fewer false claims and more content that lacks sufficient evidence for verification.